Miceuz/rs485-breakout/README.md

 # rs485-breakout
 A tiny development board to quickly prototype RS485/Modbus devices

-When building RS485/Modbus networks I have realised a need for a platform that would allow me to put various additional sensors or actuators on the network.
+When building RS485/Modbus networks I have identified a need for a platform that would allow me to put various additional sensors or actuators on the network.
 Like relays to switch stuff, temperature, humidity sensors or other devices that don't have a native Modbus interface.

-This board allows to interface with different digital busses or analog devices.
+This board allows interfacing to different digital busses or analog devices.

 ## Features